-Scope note: This property allows the ending point for a E2 Temporal Entity to be situated by reference to the ending point of another temporal entity of longer duration.
-To: Scope note: This property identifies a situation in which the ending point of an instance of F2 Temporal Entity is
+- This property allows the ending point for a E2 Temporal Entity to be situated by reference to the ending point of another temporal entity of longer duration.

 Scope note: This property identifies a situation in which the ending point of an instance of E2 Temporal Entity is equal to the ending point of another temporal entity of longer duration.
-There is no causal relationship implied by this property.
+There is no causal relation ship implied by this property.